LaurieWired/Medusa_Android_Docker/README.md

     - x86 container alternative: "x64"
     - ARM container default: "arm64"
     - ARM container alternative: "arm"
-- RUN_FRIDA: Whether to install and run the frida server on the device.
-Only do this if you already have Frida running on the target device.
-Otherwise, you will not be able to use most of the Medusa modules.
+- RUN_FRIDA: Install and run the Frida server on the device.
+Only set to 'false' if Frida is already running on the target device, otherwise most Medusa modules will not work.
     - Default: true
     - Alternative: false